-We received a total of $1,004.29 in dividend income from 22 companies.
-Of the $1,004.29 received, $294.05 was in US dollar and $710.24 was in Canadian dollar.
-Please note, we use a 1 to 1 currency rate approach, so we do not convert the dividends received in US dollar into Canadian currency.
+Out of the $1,191.55 dividend income received in February, $332.35 was in USD while $859.2 was in CAD.
+This is roughly a 30-70 split.
+Please note, we use a 1 to 1 currency rate approach.
+Therefore, we do not convert the dividends received in US dollar into Canadian currency.
 Reason for doing this is to keep the math simple and avoid fluctuations in dividend income over time due to changes in the exchange rate.

 * Note: For some reason I missed Verizon in our January report so I have included Verizon in the Feb report.

 The top 5 dividend payouts were Bank of Montreal, National Bank, Royal Bank, Omega Healthcare, and Procter & Gamble.
 The top 5 dividend payouts account for 56.8% of our February dividend income.
 Am I worried that the top 5 account more than half of our monthly dividend income?
 Not really as these are big corporations with long dividend payout histories.